HEAT PUMP

 Overall

 The Viessmann Vitocal 200A heat pump is renowned for its German-made quality.
 It is suitable for both small and large homes.
 Rather quiet, the Vitocal 200A also features an interesting COP if you connect it to a floor heating system.
 The savings will be on hand.
 Finally, Viessmann's presence in Switzerland has been established for many years.
-Viessmann is a well-established player in the heating sector in general, and in the heat pump sector in particular, and is set to replace more and more oil and gas boilers with air/water or geothermal heat pumps over the coming years.
-This means that the supplier responds technicallyif your installer needs advice.
-You have a double-decker safety system, so in the event of a breakdown your installer can call on the full range of services available. expertise supplier to solve any problem.
+Viessmann is an established player in the heating sector in general and in the heat pump sector in particular.
+In the coming years, Viessmann will be replacing more and more oil and gas boilers with air/water or geothermal heat pumps.
+This means that the supplier responds technicallyIf your installer needs advice.
+You have a double stage security, in case of failure your installer can rely on any expertise supplier to solve any problem.

 Finally, the Viessmann brand has all the necessary labels to get your grants in Switzerlandmunicipal or federal (PAC System moduleetc.)